 by Lee Gutcher, who offers advice gained from backpacking in andalucia.

-Andalucia has everything to offer the young budget traveller.
+Andalucia has everything to offer the budget traveller.

-With plentiful accommodation, inexpensive but excellent food and with cheap carriers such as Easyjet and GO operating through the principal airport of Malaga, Andalucia makes a wonderful budget travel destination.
+With plentiful accommodation, inexpensive but excellent food and with cheap carriers such as Easyjet and Ryanair operating through the principal airport of Malaga, Andalucia makes a wonderful budget travel destination.
+Flights to Andalucia.

 Finding reasonably priced accommodation in Andalucia is rarely a problem, and booking ahead is not necessary unless there is a feria in town.
 During the large ferias it will be impossible to find a room anywhere in town.
 And even during the smaller ferias you may struggle unless you book ahead.
 There are a surprisingly large number of these ferias and you are very likely to stumble upon them even if you plan not to.
 They do result in higher room prices, but no trip to Andalucia would be complete without experiencing the energy and colour of these fabulous events.

 Double rooms will start from 40€ but expect to pay from 75€ or more depending on the location and the quality of the hostel.
 More hostels and hostals.

 Single rooms can be found, normally for 35€ and upwards.
 Single rooms are not widely available, but often by bargaining you can get a double room for the price of a single.
 This is due to the oversupply of accommodation, but will not work during busy periods, and especially during ferias.
 Expect to pay a little extra in Seville and probably Granada.